 3rd nomination: APT Global Marine Services − ‘APT Quick coupling floating pipeline’

-APT Global Marine Services’ quick coupling system creates a saver, faster and watertight floating pipeline connection.
+APT Global Marine Services’ quick coupling system creates a safer, faster and watertight floating pipeline connection.
 The innovative system for floating pipeline reduces the manual handling to one single operation.
 Furthermore, the pipelines are floating during the coupling, which results in minimal use of the crane and excludes any (heavy) lifting.
 All this while the connection is solid and watertight.

 By excluding lifting operations, the potential safety threat from working underneath the pipeline is eliminated.
 In addition, the hands-free connection removes the risk of hands being injured by the flanges.
 Furthermore, the connection of two sections of pipeline is established by one single spanner operation in a matter of minutes, which reduces the amount of handling to the bear minimum.
 Lastly, the influence of external factors such as weather and sea conditions is less.